 - Keep your weight in a healthy range

 As well as thinking about the quality of your food; you also need to think about the quantity.
-You can find out if you weigh more than is recommended for a person of your size by working out your Body Mass Index (BMI).
+You can find out if you weigh more than is recommended for a person of your size by working out your BMI.
 This is easily done by dividing your weight in kilograms by the square of your height in metres.
 A healthy body weight is defined as a BMI of less than 25.

 It’s no secret that smoking has been linked to all sorts of cardiovascular problems, including heart disease and stroke.
-When it comes to cholesterol, it’s the same old story.
-Cigarette smoke raises your levels of ‘bad cholesterol’ and lowers your ‘good cholesterol’, which you need to prevent your arteries from clogging up.
-Put simply, to avoid stroke, don’t smoke.
-(4)
+Cigarette smoke also raises your levels of ‘bad cholesterol’ and lowers your ‘good cholesterol’, which you need to prevent your arteries from clogging up.
+Put simply, to avoid stroke, don’t smoke (4).